How to build a website like Amazon without coding

 Amazon’s marketplace primarily runs a commission-based business model and does not charge users who want to sell or purchase upfront.
 It generates most of its revenue through commissions charged to third-party sellers for each product sale on the marketplace.

-As the company has expanded, this revenue model has also diversified.
+As the company has expanded, its revenue model has also diversified.
 Amazon now has additional offerings beyond its marketplace roots, some of which include:

-- Amazon Prime membership with services like free delivery, streaming service, exclusive deals, and more.
+• Amazon Prime membership with services like free delivery, video streaming, exclusive deals, and more

 Amazon has purchased companies that operate in areas complementary to its core business.
 These become subsidiaries, fully owned and controlled by Amazon.
 Examples include: